prisma/prisma1/content/01-Getting-Started/01-React/01-Apollo.md

 - `CreatePage`: Allows to create a new post item
 - `DetailPage`: Renders the details of a post item and allows to update and delete it

 Graphcool projects are managed with the [Graphcool CLI](!alias-zboghez5go).
-So, before moving on, you'll first have to install it.
+So before moving on, you first need to install it.

 <Instruction>